ChristopheMineau/DigitalFingerJointJig/README.md

 http://www.homemadetools.net/forum/new-kind-digital-finger-joint-jig-63733#post99890

 # About Me
-This is personnal work from Christophe Mineau, I am an amateur craftsman and make.
+This is personnal work from Christophe Mineau, I am an amateur craftsman and maker.
 I am in the mean time a professional software designer.
 Most of my craft work is published on my Website : www.labellenote.fr
 Most of my tooling work is also published on HomeMadeTools.net : http://www.homemadetools.net/builder/Christophe+Mineau